-The information provided below is intended for guidance.
+The information provided in the Sample Schedule is intended for guidance.
 However, in all cases, it is important that students discuss their course selection with their advisor to assist them in obtaining the coursework that best fits their research interests and assists them in reaching their milestones.
+The ADCT is also available to consult on courses vis-à-vis departmental and APA requirements.
 Recent syllabi for courses are provided in the USC Clinical Science google drive in the "Program Requirements" folder.
 Please note that instructors regularly revise syllabi, and thus these are provided for informational purposes, rather than a guarantee of what will be offered in these classes.
-Please see example course schedules and consult with your advisor or other faculty.
-(And please ask the DCT/ADCT questions about points of confusion!).
+Please note that PSYC 612 and the requirements it fulfills depends on the version of 612 being offered.
+Please record the specific course, instructor, and semester taken on your Program Requirements Worksheet and ask if there is any confusion about which requirements it meets.

-SAMPLE STUDENT SCHEDULE Term Course Title Year 1, Fall Semester Psyc 595a Practicum in Clinical Psychology (Clinical Interviewing and Professional Issues) Psyc 500 Overview of Qualitative Methods Psyc 515 Clinical Assessment Year 1, Spring Semester Biological basis of behavior (e.g., 547, 545) or Developmental basis of behavior (e.g., 533, 534) Psyc 595b Clinical Assessment Practicum I Psyc 504 Research Design Year 1, Summer Psyc 595c Clinical Assessment Practicum II Psyc 508 Historical Foundations (if bootcamp is not taken or offered) Year 2, Fall Semester Psyc 695 Advanced Practicum in Clinical Psychology (Adult, Child-Family, Lifespan) Psyc 514 Psychopathology Another Quantitative course, cognitive basis of behavior, or social basis of behavior Year 2, Spring Semester Psyc 695 Advanced Practicum in Clinical Psychology (continued from Fall semester) Psyc 619 Psychological Interventions If 3rd course, Psyc 660, Statistics course Year 2, Summer Psyc 695 Advaned Practicum in Clinical Psychology (continued supervision of di-prac cases)
+SAMPLE STUDENT SCHEDULE Term Course Title Year 1, Fall Semester Psyc 595a Practicum in Clinical Psychology (Clinical Interviewing and Professional Issues) Psyc 500 Overview of Qualitative Methods Psyc 515 Clinical Assessment Year 1, Spring Semester Biological basis of behavior (e.g., 547, 545) or Developmental basis of behavior (e.g., 533, 534) Psyc 595b Clinical Assessment Practicum I Psyc 504 Research Design Professional Issues for Clinical Scientists

+19 Year 1, Summer Psyc 595c Clinical Assessment Practicum II Psyc 508 Historical Foundations (if bootcamp is not taken or offered) Year 2, Fall Semester Psyc 695 Advanced Practicum in Clinical Psychology (Adult, Child-Family, Lifespan) Psyc 514 Psychopathology Another Quantitative course, cognitive basis of behavior, or social basis of behavior Year 2, Spring Semester Psyc 695 Advanced Practicum in Clinical Psychology (continued from Fall semester) Psyc 619 Psychological Interventions If 3rd course, Psyc 660, Statistics course Year 2, Summer Psyc 695 Advaned Practicum in Clinical Psychology (continued supervision of di-prac cases)